 1.5 Liaison statements

-1.5.1 The following information shall be included in liaison statements prepared at study group, working party or rapporteur group meetings.
+1.5.1 The following information shall be included in outgoing liaison statements prepared at study group, working party or rapporteur group meetings.
 When necessary, between scheduled meetings, the liaison statement may be prepared by an appropriate correspondence process and approved by the study group chairman in consultation with the study group management team.

 – List the appropriate Question numbers of the originating and destination study groups.